Raja Uda MRT station: Nearby

 The station is behind Menara TH Selborn, currently housing the Federal Territory branch offices of the Election Commission of Malaysia.

-The station is also nearby the National Library of Malaysia and the National Heart Institute (IJN).
+The station is also near the National Library of Malaysia and the National Heart Institute (IJN).

 Bus Services

-Being the station located in city centre, there are no MRT feeder buses available.
+Located directly in the city centre, there are no MRT feeder buses available at this station.
 Several trunk buses are available via the nearby Setia Sky Residences bus stop.